S-Labs21/Agentdemo/README.md

 # Agentdemo
-This repository is to test Agents using Google's ADK
+This repository is to test Agents using Google's ADK.